 Estimates of the frequency of granulomatosis with polyangiitis vary greatly depending upon the specific population being studied.
 Because the disorder often goes unrecognized, researchers believe that it is under-diagnosed, making it difficult to determine the true frequency in the general population.
 Granulomatosis with polyangiitis affects Caucasians most often, but can affect people of any race or ethnic background anywhere in the world.

 In addition to biopsy, blood tests may be performed to rule out other disorders.
 A blood test may also reveal the presence of a specific type of antibody known as antineutrophil cytoplasmic antibody (ANCA).
 Because the test is positive in many individuals with granulomatosis with polyangiitis, the ANCA blood test may help support a suspected diagnosis of the disorder.
 This test does not differentiate from other forms of ANCA-associated vasculitis like microscopic polyangiitis or Churg-Strauss syndrome.
 Some people with other conditions may also test positive for ANCA including people with bacterial endocarditis, systemic lupus erythematosus, amebiasis, tuberculosis, and people who abuse cocaine.
-In addition, in some affected individuals, the test is negative and, therefore, should not be used in place of a biopsy to determine whether someone has granulomatosis with polyangiitis.
+In addition, in some affected individuals, the test is negative and, especially in such cases, should not be relied upon in place of a biopsy to determine whether someone has granulomatosis with polyangiitis.

 X-ray and specialized imaging tests are also helpful in supporting a suspected diagnosis of granulomatosis with polyangiitis.
 X-rays of the lungs or sinuses may reveal characteristic findings associated with the disorder (e.g., thickening of the lining of the sinus), can help to rule out other conditions, and can help to reveal the extent of the disorder.